-Our full time program includes need based therapeutic sessions, to work on specific goals with highly trained specialists.
+Our full-time programs include needs-based therapeutic sessions, to work on specific goals with highly trained specialists.
 Therapists and special educators constantly communicate so that therapeutic goals are repeated and reinforced throughout the day, not just in sporadic, individual sessions.

 We utilize a wide variety of programs and methodologies, so we are able to match our methods to individual needs.
 Through our multi-disciplinary approach we strive to find the best approach for each individual.

-- Ortan-Gillingham Method – The Ortan-Gillingham Method to reading instruction is a language-based, flexible approach to reading.
+Orton-Gillingham Method – The Orton-Gillingham Method to reading instruction is a language-based, flexible approach to reading.
 It uses a multi-sensory method, including colors and actions, to allow the child to build a strong memory associated with each word or letter.

 EmPOWER – EmPOWER is a six-step systematic method for teaching students academic writing.
 With EmPOWER, students talk themselves through the steps of the writing process and, within each step, use proven strategies to problem-solve.
 Students can use this method for any writing assignment, in any grade level or subject area.

 Keyboarding Without Tears – Keyboarding Without Tears is a software for computers and iPads that helps children learn to type in a fun and easy way.
 The software breaks the keyboard down into smaller color-coded sections, making it easier to find and remember the right letter.
 Interactive games and activities also make learning more exciting and fun.